aws/aws-cdk-rfcs/text/0617-cloudfront-oac-l2.md

 (OAC) is the recommended way to send authenticated requests to an Amazon S3 origin using IAM service principals.
-It offers better security, supports server-side encryption with AWS KMS, and supports all Amazon S3 buckets in all AWS regions.
+It offers better security, supports server-side encryption with AWS KMS, and supports all Amazon S3 buckets in all AWS regions, including opt-in Regions launched after December 2022.

 Currently the `S3Origin` construct automatically creates an Origin Access Identity (OAI) to restrict access to an S3 Origin.
 However, using OAI is now considered